lauslim12/lauslim12/README.md

 - Python / Jupyter for general purpose programming language and science related things
 - IBM Cloud Services for Cloud Computing
 - Git, Heroku, Docker, Travis for DevOps

-## 🤷 Rarely Used

-I used them once or twice, but I rarely use them now.
-Following are the technologies,

-- Angular
-- Bootstrap and jQuery (I use them often for rapid prototyping)
-- Java
-- Prolog
-- R
-- Ruby
-- Scratch
-- WordPress

 ## 💼 Projects
 The projects that I put here are the ones I think worth seeing and checking out!
 My other projects could be seen in my `repositories` tab!